soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-HistoricalStats-Definitions-UnitType.md

 WeaponType | 10 | The stat is actually a weapon type.
 Standing | 11 | Indicates victory, defeat, or something in between.
 Milliseconds | 12 | Number of milliseconds some event spanned.
 For example, race time, or lap time.
+CompletionReason | 13 | The value is a enumeration of the Completion Reason type.

 ## References
 1. https://bungie-net.github.io/multi/schema_Destiny-HistoricalStats-Definitions-UnitType.html#schema_Destiny-HistoricalStats-Definitions-UnitType